Foreign relations of Myanmar: India

 Bilateral relations between Myanmar and the Republic of India have improved considerably since 1993, overcoming disagreements related to drug trafficking, the suppression of democracy and the rule of the military junta in Myanmar.
 Myanmar is situated to the south of the states of Mizoram, Manipur, Nagaland and Arunachal Pradesh in Northeast India.
 The proximity of the People's Republic of China give strategic importance to Indo-Burmese relations.
 The Indo-Burmese border stretches over 1,600 kilometers.
 India is generally friendly with Myanmar, but is concerned by the flow of tribal refugees and the arrest of Aung San Suu Kyi.

 As a result of increased Chinese influence in Myanmar as well as the safe haven and arms trafficking occurring along the Indo-Burmese border, India has sought in recent years to refurbish ties with the Union of Burma.
 Numerous economic arrangements have been established including a roadway connecting the isolated provinces of Northeastern India with Mandalay which opens up trade with China, Myanmar, and gives access to the Burmese ports.
 Relations between India and Myanmar have been strained in the past however due to India's continuing support for the pro-democracy movement in Myanmar.

 In an interview on the BBC, George Fernandes, former Indian Defence Minister and prominent Myanmar critic, said that Coco Island was part of India until it was donated to Myanmar by former Prime Minister of India Jawaharlal Nehru.
 Coco Island is located at 18 km from the Indian Nicobar Islands.

 Myanmar has a fully operating embassy based in New Delhi and India has one in Yangon, the former capital of Myanmar.
 Like the PRC, the Republic of India maintains a Consulate-General in Mandalay.

 The relationship between Myanmar and India has been complicated by allegations that India’s intelligence agency, the Research and Analysis Wing (RAW), has engaged in covert operations to influence Myanmar's internal politics.
 Reports suggest that RAW has established ties with various ethnic insurgent groups in Myanmar, particularly in the northeastern states bordering India.
 This has raised concerns that India might be conducting a proxy war to exert control over Myanmar's government and counterbalance Chinese influence in the region.
 By supporting these insurgent groups, India aims to secure its own border and prevent the spillover of conflict into its northeastern states.
 However, this strategy has led to accusations of interference in Myanmar’s sovereignty.
-The military junta in Myanmar views such actions as destabilizing, leading to further strain in diplomatic relations.
+The military junta in Myanmar views such actions as destabilising, leading to further strain in diplomatic relations.
 These covert operations have created a complex web of alliances and enmities, as India navigates its interests while attempting to maintain a semblance of cooperative relations with the Myanmar government.
 Consequently, the use of proxy forces has not only complicated India's relationship with Myanmar but has also heightened tensions within the region, raising questions about long-term stability and governance in Myanmar itself.